jniluo15/jbcs_git_basics/README.md

 ###### Browser - GitHub:
-- See new `link-files` branch (either a message will pop up or if no message in view use the branch pull down to see)
+- See new `link-files` branch in your repo on github.com, follow the screenshot below to create a new `pull request`:
   - ![Merge Request Screenshot](img/gitlab_merge_request.png)

-- You should see a blue `Create merge request` button as above.
-Click it!
 - The title of your request matches your commit message by default, update it as you see fit.
 - Add a longer description of what you accomplished on your branch if you desire.
-- Explore some of the Assignee, [Milestone](https://docs.gitlab.com/ce/user/project/milestones/) and [Labels](https://docs.gitlab.com/ce/user/project/labels.html) features of GitLab, you can add as many of these as you desire.
+- Explore some of the Assignee, Milestone and Labels features of GitHub, you can add as many of these as you desire.
-- Make sure the Source branch (`link-files`) and Target branch (`dev`) make sense (match below).
-If not click `Change branches` and adjust necessary Source and Target branches:
+- Make sure the compare (`link-files`) and base branch (`dev`) make sense (match below).
+If not adjust necessary base and compare branches using the drop-down menu:
   - ![Source branch](img/gitlab_merge_branches.png)

-- Go ahead and press the `Submit merge request` button, wait a moment and you should see a green `Merge` button about midway down the new page.  <br>
+- Go ahead and press the `Create pull request` button, wait a moment and you should see a green `Merge pull request` button about midway down the new page.
-<strong>Note:</strong> You may see a BLUE `Merge when pipeline succeeds` button with a dropdown arrow.
-If you do, select the dropdown arrow and click on `Merge immediately`.
   - ![Merge with Checkbox](img/gitlab_merge.png)

-- Press the button, it will take a few seconds and you should see a success message!
+- When it appears, press the `Confirm merge` button.
+You should get redirect and see a success message:
   - ![image of a successful merge on GitLab](img/merge_success.png)

 <br>
- **Note:** When you work on a team it is unlikely that you would merge your own `merge requests`
+ **Note:** When you work on a team it is unlikely that you would merge your own `pull requests`

- **Note:** You can refuse a merge and close the merge request by pressing the grey `Close merge request` button further down
+ **Note:** You can refuse a merge and close the pull request by pressing the grey `Close pull request` button further down

- **Note:** After a successful merge, click the `Remove Source Branch` button to remove branches from the repo that are single feature branches. (i.e. you wouldn't never remove the `dev` branch but might remove the `link-files` branch right away)
+ **Note:** After a successful merge, click the `Remove Source Branch` button to remove branches from the repo that are single feature branches. (i.e. you wouldn't remove the `dev` branch but might remove the `link-files` branch right away)

 ***